 You may have seen these bayonet/car tyre adapters on eBay in recent months (left).
 The bayonet end clamps into your IK’s raft valve (won’t work on Boston valves).
 The other end is a regular Schrader valve like on your car/bike wheel.
 Attach that to your 12-volt Halfords tyre compressor and you can inflate your IK from your car battery.
 No more of that effortful, back-breaking pumping!

-That’s up to five times more volume in an IK but at a tenth of the pressure.
+That’s up to five times more volume in an IK, but at a tenth of the pressure.
 I would guess the swept volume of my better-than-average car pump (left) is 3–5cc.
-My Bravo RED 4 barrel pump is 2 x 2000cc (it pumps on the up and the down stroke).
+My Bravo RED 4 barrel pump is 2 x 2000cc (it pumps on the up and the down strokes).
 Even if my 12-volt compressor whizzes along at 1001rpm, it will still take a long, long time to fill a 160-litre IK floor.
 But for a fiver, I thought I’d prove myself right.

 No surprise: it took less than a minute to pump up the 160-litre floor with the barrel.
 With my car tyre pump it took over 7 minutes.
 And if you want say 4psi in the sides, or a 10psi drop-stitch boat, the duration of the tyre pump (or effort with the barrel pump) rises exponentially.
 It will take forever with the car pump adapter and I think the tyre pump would auto shut-off or burn-out before it reached anywhere near 10psi.